DanielCesar7/DanielCesar7/Writeups/TryHackme/Blue/blue_ingles.md

 </p>

 **Important note:** To use this command "*dir **<file_name>** /s /b*" it is recommended to do so from the root folder **/**, so that it searches in all subdirectories.

+## Conclusion

+This machine has an **eternalblue** vulnerability, and we exploited it using Metasploit to gain access to the machine and obtain its network flags.